Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 I’ve also always remembered that line, when Hagrid says Harry wants to go into his vault.
 He’s just like, “And does Mr. Harry Potter have his key?”

 Which is funny, since, in seven movies, they go to break into Bellatrix’s vault, they want her wand and not her key.
 Which makes more sense.
+Who the hell needs keys when you can apparate?

 Why would you walk around with something labeled ‘Top Secret’ on it?